sofiawallq/vintage-corner/README.md

 ![printscreen user stories](static/images/printscreens/stories_status.jpg)

-Below are the epics and the User Stories I ended up with.
+Below are the epics and the User Stories I ended up with, the Projects Kanban board can be viewed [here](https://github.com/users/sofiawallq/projects/5/views/1).

 __EPIC:__ View products and navigation